 Nothing to write home about here.
 Just replacing vanity, mirror and tiling the shower and floor.
 The cast iron tub is in good shape, so we are going to have it professionally glazed.
 We did it in our current place and has held up well.

-Best feature as assessed by the kids (5yrs/3 yrs) 1.
+Best features as assessed by the kids (5yrs/3 yrs) 1.
 All the stairs.
 Yes, there are 2 flights of stairs.
 2. All the doors.
 Like many old homes, there are multiple doors for every room.
 It really makes the house more user friendly because you can section areas off for usage or heat.
 Door summary.
 As you walk in, you arrive at a landing and have your choice of 3 doors (dining room, living room, office) or to keep going up the stairs.
 There are beautiful pocket doors between the living room and dining room.
 Another door between the dining room and kitchen.

 Location – right next to Spy Pond Amazing sunsets are in my future.
-We are a 8 minute walk from the boat launch and a 2 minute bike ride.
+We are an 8 minute walk from the boat launch and a 2 minute bike ride.
 Trying to figure out how I can walk and tow a canoe/kayak/paddleboard?
 It would be awfully ridiculous to drive to the boat launch.

 On the Minuteman Bike Path.
-In 2021…which is maybe soon there will be a dedicated bike lane that goes all the way into the city.
+In 2021…which is soon there will be a dedicated bike lane that goes all the way into the city.
 Keeping in line with our 1 car family status.

 Next to Arlington Center with all the fun things we someday might be able to do after COVID.
 Capital Theatre, one of those old school theatres, same family as the Somerville one.